crickets-and-comb/bfb_delivery/_sources/getting_started.rst.txt

 But, the full Anaconda installation comes with a terminal, Anaconda Command Prompt, and you'll need a terminal to work in your env.
 You can use the Anaconda Command Prompt that gets installed with Anaconda, or you can use Git Bash or another conda-friendly terminal.

+Install Git with Unix tools
+###########################

+This isn't strictly necessary, but it makes working in the terminal a lot easier.
+Go to https://git-scm.com/downloads and download and install Git.
+When you install Git, you'll have the option to install Unix tools.
+Make sure you check that box.
+This will install basic tools that the tutorials in this documentation assume you have, like ``ls`` and ``chmod``.
+There are other ways to install these tools, but Git is easy and reliable.

+When installing Git, you'll probably want to stick with the default settings depending on your use case.
+An exception may be when you choose your editor.
+If you're not developing (i.e., using Git to edit the source code), you'll never use this, but if you are, you'll want to choose an editor you like.
+The default is Vim, which is a powerful editor but has a steep learning curve because of low interface discoverability.
+If you're not sure, choose Nano or something you are familiar with.
+I recommend Nano.
+It's a terminal-based editor that's pretty user-friendly as it has a menu of shortcuts at the bottom of the page.

 Build the env and install the package
 #####################################